jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 ## Possible Improvements of the Installation Script for Jamulus
-The script can ask in the very beginning for which linux distribution the installation script should be called.
+The script can ask in the very beginning for which Linux distribution the installation script should be called.
 This can be tested with the command `lsb_release`

 The `lsb_release` command returns the distribution specific information about a Linux distro.